edev80/sibcoin-wallet/README.md

-Welcome to _Dash Wallet_, a standalone Dash payment app for your Android device!
+Welcome to _Sibcoin Wallet_, a standalone Sibcoin payment app for your Android device!

 This project contains several sub-projects: